Basingstoke (UK Parliament constituency): Elections

+Elections in the 2020s

+Reform UK withdrew support for Saint on 27 June, after it was revealed that he was a former member of the British National Party.
+As this was after nominations for the election had closed, Saint remained on the ballot as the Reform UK candidate.

 Elections in the 2010s

 For the 2015 election, the Green Party attempted to field two candidates who would job share.
-Sarah Cope has young children and Clare Lorraine Phipps who is disabled, so neither could work as a full-time MP.
+Sarah Cope had young children and Clare Lorraine Phipps is disabled, so neither could work as a full-time MP.
 Their application was rejected.